AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/wf-custom-refresh-sandbox-environment.md

    https://companyname.sb01.workfront.com (old URL:https://cr1.attasksandbox.com/.)

-   Or If you have two Custom Refresh Sandboxes, in addition to the URLs above, you can also Go to the following URL to access your second Custom Refresh Sandbox:
+   Or If you have two Custom Refresh Sandboxes, in addition to the URLs above, you can also go to the following URL to access your second Custom Refresh Sandbox:

    https://companyname.sb02.workfront.com (old URL:https://cr2.attasksandbox.com/)